weilengleng/Fudy/index.md

 <body>
 Fudy is a new application being developed by University of Melbourne students.
-We would like to thank you for allowing your curiousity to get the better of you and scanning the QR code in front of you!
+We would like to thank you for allowing your curiosity to get the better of you and scanning the QR code!

+Fudy, with the help of the university, will map out a selection of tables all over the university, in the libraries, in the student lounges and help students find a place to study.

+Each study spot will have a QR code in front of it, just like the table that you are sitting at.
+When a student sits down to study at a "Fudy" table, they will need to scan the QR code and input how long they will be in that study spot.
+This will be updated on a real time map that application users will be able to view.
+When the student leaves, they will need to "scan out" and again this will be updated on the map.

+To create more incentive for students to scan in and out, they will have the opporunity to gain points everytime they scan in and out.
+These points can be redeemed for food vouchers.
+If there is anything that students enjoy, it's cheap food!

+Our team would love